The Sadistic Master Painter Encounters The Masochistic Saint:

 With Jupiter having moved 1 degree from the “spotlight of fame” or cardinal point, the overall effect of Uranus’ cardinal point scientific findings were lessened with the degree of certainty dropping from 100 to 85%.
 However, the King of Planets’ sign placement affirmed that the remains found were those of the master painter by virtue of Jupiter’s influence of expansion.
 Anything metallic is associated with the sign of Aries.
 Jupiter’s placement in that sign shed light on the fact that lead was determined as the factor that determined Caravaggio’s identity along with the cause of his death given lead is metallic by nature.

-In effect, the Adventures of Indiana Bones can also be seen as divine decrees from the astrological Universe which ask the modern world to take note of two people whose lives were neither ordinary nor in any way inconsequential.
+Theoretically, the Adventures of Indiana Bones can also be seen as divine decrees from the astrological Universe which asked the modern world at the time of the re-discovery of their remains to reconsider two people from the past whose lives were neither ordinary nor were considered in any way to be inconsequential.

 Cosmic Factors to Ponder: